 Alf Erik Lundgrenn is Managing Director of EBO Baltic.
 He is also the founder of several companies, such as Skandi Auto, the official importer and dealership for Mitsubishi in Latvia.
 His Latvian business experience started already in 1992 with the establishment of Latvisk Informasjons- og Handelssenter AS (Latvian Information & Trade Center) to attract Norwegian investors and businesses to Latvia.
 He also served as a board member of the Latvian Investment and Development Agency (LIAA), with main responsibility for FDI.
 Alf Erik has a degree in Business Administration & Finance from the US, and work experience in the Norwegian finance & banking sector.
-Alf Erik is also representing NCCL on the Board of the Foreign Investors´ Council in Latvia (FICIL) since 2015.
+Alf Erik has also been representing NCCL on the Board of the Foreign Investors´ Council in Latvia (FICIL) between 2015 and 2019.

 Matiss was born and educated in the US and has been living and working in Latvia full-time since 2006.
 He is a dual US and Latvian citizen.
 He is a licensed attorney both in Latvia and the State of Illinois, USA.
 Matiss specializes in all aspects of real estate law, consulting on the sale, lease, inheritance and management of property.
 He has previously served on the board of the Norwegian Chamber of Commerce in Latvia (2017-2019), the American Chamber of Commerce in Latvia (2008-2015), during which time he had the honor to serve as both a Vice President and President, and the British Chamber of Commerce in Latvia (2007-2009).
 Outside of the office Matiss has taught Business and International Law at various institutions in Latvia, at both the undergraduate and graduate levels, amassing more than 1,300 direct classroom teaching hours.
 Matiss holds a Bachelor of Science Degree in Mechanical Engineering (B.S.M.E.) and a Juris Doctor Degree in Law (J.D.) from Michigan State University.
 He also holds a Master of Law Degree (LL.M.). in International and EU Law from the Riga Graduate School of Law.